Conditions and support

 Migraine

-Migraine is often a recurring condition, with migraine sufferers experiencing repeat attacks.
-Typically migraines are felt on only one side of the head and are accompanied by other symptoms which may or may not include nausea, vomiting, sensitivity to light, vision loss and migraine aura.
+Migraine is a neurological condition most often characterised by a severe headache.
+It is often a recurring condition, with sufferers experiencing repeated attacks.
+Typically, migraines are felt on only one side of the head and are accompanied by other symptoms, which may or may not include nausea, vomiting, sensitivity to light, vision loss and migraine aura.

-Motor Neuron Disease (MND) is a degenerative neurological condition that causes the death of nerve cells (neurons) that control the muscles in the body.
-As these nerve cells die off the body can no longer activate these muscles, causing them to weaken and waste away.
+Motor neuron disease (MND) is a degenerative neurological condition that causes the death of the nerve cells (neurons) that control the muscles in the body.
+As these nerve cells die off, the body can no longer work these muscles, causing them to weaken and waste away.

 Multiple sclerosis (MS) is an inflammatory disorder that affects the brain and spinal cord (the central nervous system).
-Sclerosis means scarring and the term ‘multiple sclerosis’ refers to multiple tiny scars which occur throughout the central nervous system and affect the body’s function in a variety of ways.
+Sclerosis means scarring, and the term ‘multiple sclerosis’ refers to the multiple tiny scars that occur throughout the central nervous system and affect the body’s function in a variety of ways.

 Parkinson's disease

-Parkinson’s disease is a degenerative brain disorder that causes the brain cells responsible for making dopamine to stop working and eventually die.
-Dopamine is a neurotransmitter, a chemical required to send signals from the brain, necessary for quick and well-coordinated movement.
-As these dopamine-making cells die off, the symptoms of Parkinson’s become more pronounced.
+Parkinson’s disease causes the brain cells responsible for making dopamine to stop working and eventually die.
+Dopamine is a neurotransmitter, a chemical required to send signals from the brain, and necessary for quick and well-coordinated movement.
+As these dopamine-making cells die off, the symptoms of Parkinson’s become worse.

 Stroke

-Strokes are broadly divided into two categories: strokes caused by bleeding inside the brain called “haemorrhagic strokes”, and “ischaemic strokes” that occur when blood flow is restricted to one or more parts of the brain, stopping the flow of oxygen to that area of the brain and causing brain cells to die off.
+Strokes are broadly divided into two categories — those caused by bleeding inside the brain, called ‘haemorrhagic strokes', and ’ischaemic strokes’, which occur when blood flow is restricted to one or more parts of the brain, stopping the flow of oxygen to that area of the brain and causing brain cells to die off.

 Testi Block